flucoma/flucoma-docs/doc/NoveltySlice.rst

 :discussion:
    A novelty curve is derived from running a kernel across the diagonal of the similarity matrix, and looking for peak of changes.
 It implements the algorithm published in 'Automatic Audio Segmentation Using a Measure of Audio Novelty' by J Foote.

-   The process will return an audio steam with sample-long impulses at estimated starting points of the different slices.
+   The process will return an audio steam with single sample impulses at estimated starting points of the different slices.

 :output: An audio stream with impulses at detected transients.
 The latency between the input and the output is hopSize * (((kernelSize+1)/2).asInteger + ((filterSize + 1) / 2).asInteger + 1) samples at maximum.